South West Coast Path : Weymouth to Lulworth Cove walk

 The SWCP National Trail website has more details on each day's route.
 The SWCP Association has an annual handbook with updated accommodation guide.

-Check online, these bus services change every year! - and 2017 was no exception : Traveline South West.
+Updated : July 2019.
+Check online, recently these bus services have changed every year!
+Check Traveline South West.

 After the walk, we would love to get your feedback

 Out (not a train station)

 |Map Walk||This walk requires an OS map and a compass or GPS for navigation.
 You can print out OS maps using the link above.|

 National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|